 Letters are removed from the end of the word and a truncation mark is added.

 By truncating search terms you can include all the different forms of the word in your search, e.g. plurals and different cases.
+Be careful where you place the truncation point—if the root you use is too short, you might get way too many irrelevant results.

 The most common symbol for truncation is the asterisk, *